publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptI/ch111/m__us_usc_t18_s2281.md

     (c)  __Bar To Prosecution__  __.—__

     It is a bar to Federal prosecution under subsection (a) for conduct that occurred within the United States that the conduct involved was during or in relation to a labor dispute, and such conduct is prohibited as a felony under the law of the State in which it was committed.
-For purposes of this section, the term “labor dispute” has the meaning set forth in section 2(c)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be section “13(c)”. </sup></sup>  of the Norris-LaGuardia Act, as amended ([29 U.S.C.
+For purposes of this section, the term “labor dispute” has the meaning set forth in section 13(c) of the Norris-LaGuardia Act, as amended ([29 U.S.C.
 113(c)][/us/usc/t29/s113/c]), and the term “State” means a State of the United States, the District of Columbia, and any commonwealth, territory, or possession of the United States.

     (d)  __Definitions__  __.—__